 I tend to associate tzatziki with Greek food, but you’ll find it served across the Mediterranean and Middle East, sometimes under different names or in slightly different forms.

-Tzatziki is often served with grilled meats and gyros, but I can’t think of a grilled or roasted vegetable it wouldn’t play nicely with.
-Bell peppers, mushrooms, carrots, asparagus and green beans are all fair game.
-I might even slather it on grilled corn on the cob.
-Why not?
+Tzatziki is often served with grilled meats and gyros, but I can’t think of a grilled or roasted vegetable it wouldn’t play nicely with!
+You can also serve up some tzatziki with your next appetizer spread.
+Read on for more tzatziki uses, and my easy recipe.

 Fortunately, tzatziki is super easy to whip together.
 The only trick is to properly drain the cucumber before mixing it into the yogurt.
 Otherwise, cucumber waters down the sauce too much.
 Salting the grated cucumber and letting the excess moisture drip out takes a while.